Elijah Wadsworth: Ohio land speculator

 He was a part owner of lands of the "Connecticut Western Reserve" in Ohio, he being a member of the Connecticut Land Company.
 He moved to Ohio in 1799 to survey his lands and lived at the village of Warren, Ohio for some time.
 He moved to a portion of his properties at Canfield, Ohio in October 1802 and made his permanent home there.
 He owned the largest share of the lands that became Medina County, Ohio.
 Though he never lived there, the city of Wadsworth, Ohio was named in his honor.

 He was heavily involved in organizing the local government of that area and in the creation of its post offices, schools and militia.
 He was the Postmaster at Canfield for several years.
-In 1813 Elijah was a founding member and elected the first Master of Western Star Lodge #21 in Canfield, Ohio of the Free Masons of Ohio.
+In 1813 Wadsworth was a founding member and elected the first Master of Western Star Lodge #21 in Canfield, Ohio of the Free Masons of Ohio.
 The Lodge he founded is still active to this day in the greater Youngstown area.
 Prior to this he was a member of Erie Lodge of the Connecticut Grand Lodge in Warren, Ohio, which eventually became Old Erie Lodge #3 of Ohio when Ohio founded its own Grand Lodge.
 His was the first wood-frame house built in Ohio, just south of the green in Canfield.
 He was chosen Major General of the 4th Division of the State militia on January 7, 1804.
 He served in this capacity when the War of 1812 broke out.